What is Repo rate? What is CRR rate? why should CRR be varied by the RBI? Read further to know more.

-Why there was a fuss around REPO rate cut?
+Why is there a fuss around the REPO rate cut?

 Why did RBI lower the REPO and CRR?

-More than the inflation easing factor, RBI has started to give priority to the growth of Indian economy.
-India’s growth rate has been decreasing (now around 5.5%) for a couple of years, due to external and internal factors.
-As India’s growth is mainly driven by private players, a high interest rate (REPO) cannot do any help.
-The capital intensive industries need cheap capital and for that they need cheap loans.
+More than the inflation easing factor, RBI has started to give priority to the growth of the Indian economy.
+India’s growth rate has been decreasing (now around 5%) for a couple of years, due to external and internal factors.
+As India’s growth is mainly driven by private players, a high-interest rate (REPO) cannot do any help.
+The capital-intensive industries need cheap capital and for that, they need cheap loans.
 Growth is coupled with development in many sectors – and growth not only provides better employment but more taxes too – which can be used for social sector initiatives by the government.